RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - Execute `docker-compose up -d` at root level to run `mongo` and `mongo-express` services.
 - Then you can hit `http://localhost:8081` in your browser to all mongodb management tasks needed for this project.
 - Run the app with `npm start` =P
-> Note: There is a postman collection (with all used endpoinst) at root level tha can be imported.
+> Note: There is a postman collection (with all used endpoint) at root level tha can be imported.

 ### Secure the API (Authentication and Authorization concerns) - *v2.0.0*